+5. Use the findings of the evaluation conducted pursuant to item #4 above to design evidence-based strategies for more effective parent/guardian and family involvement

 - a.
-Use a variety of methods, such as focus groups, surveys, and workshops, to evaluate the satisfaction of parents/guardians and staff with the quality and frequency of district communications - b.
-Gather and monitor data regarding the number of parents/guardians and family members participating in district activities and the types of activities in which they are engaged - c.
-Recommend to the Board measures to evaluate the impact of the district's parent/guardian and family engagement efforts on student achievement - 5.
-Use the findings of the evaluation conducted pursuant to item #4 above to design evidence-based strategies for more effective parent/guardian and family involvement and, if necessary, to revise the parent/guardian and family engagement policy (20 USC 6318) - 6.
+Analyze data from the evaluation to identify parent/guardian and family engagement activities that have been successful and those activities that have had lower participation or less meaningful involvement by parents/guardians - b.
+Analyze parent/guardian and family participation to determine the level of participation by traditionally underrepresented groups - c.
+With the involvement of parents/guardians, recommend and draft proposed policy revisions to submit to the Board for consideration - 6.
 Involve parents/guardians in the activities of schools served by Title I, which may include establishing a parent advisory board comprised of a sufficient number and representative group of parents/guardians or family members served by the district to adequately represent the needs of the population served by the district for the purposes of developing, revising, and reviewing the parent/guardian and family engagement policy (20 USC 6318)